Whitewolf1237/netflix-clone/README.md

 # BUG FIX
-    -if user is not logged in redirect /browse to login page and vice-a-versa
+    - if user is not logged in redirect /browse to login page and vice-a-versa

 # Features